Singing Christmas tree

-A Singing Christmas Tree, sometimes called a Living Christmas Tree, is an artificial Christmas tree filled with singers used as part of nativity plays.
+A singing Christmas tree, sometimes called a living Christmas tree, is an artificial Christmas tree filled with singers used as part of nativity plays.

-Constructed of steel, the tree is actually a conical circular sector where between one-third and one-half of an actual Christmas tree is shown.
-Depending upon tree size, they can accompany between 30 and 450 singers.
+Constructed of steel, the "tree" is actually a conical circular sector where between one-third and one-half of an actual Christmas tree is shown.
+Depending upon the tree size, they can accompany between 30 and 450 singers.
 These trees can be put up by churches or communities.

 First appearing in 1933 at Belhaven University, they later made their debut indoors at West High School in Denver, Colorado, and then in 1957 in Sacramento, California.
 Since then, the singing Christmas tree concept has spread to Canada, the Philippines, South Korea, Switzerland and Sri Lanka.
 The most attended tree takes place in Knoxville, Tennessee, with 60,000 attendees in 2007.

 History

 The first Christmas trees came to the United States in the 1740s from Moravian (now part of the Czech Republic) settlers.
 In 1851, the first commercial tree lot in the United States was set up in New York City.
 President of the United States Franklin Pierce set up the first Christmas tree in the White House in 1856.
 Artificial trees were first developed in Germany in the 19th century over concerns of deforestation in their native homeland along with fire safety issues.
 By the 1960s, artificial trees become very popular in the United States.

 Christmas caroling originated in Europe in the 13th century with an interest in the birth of Jesus, including the nativity.
 Caroling continued throughout Europe until the Protestant Reformation of 1517–1648 which led to the halt of the religious use of carols in some Protestant countries, such as England and Scotland.
 Despite being banned from European churches, they were still sung in homes and by door-to-door carolers on begging visits (charity solicitations) during Christmas despite protestations from the Puritan revolution in England in the 1640s.
 Caroling was done a limited basis between 1660 and the 19th century.
 By 1878, caroling was revived by the Church of England when it was combined with scripture reading to form a worship service called "Lessons and Carols".
 Caroling's growth has continued into the 20th century both in Europe and the United States and is now part of Christmas music.